-The Random Order controller is used to execute each of its child element at most once in a random order.
+The Random Order controller is used to execute each of its child element at most once in random order.

 This controller acts as a placeholder where the scripts recorded using HTTP Proxy Server are recorded by default(for details on Record and Playback in JMeter check our tutorial).

-Runtime controller is used to limit the time of execution of its child elements.
-For example, if we have specified the value of 'Runtime' as 100 seconds then the elements inside the Runtime controller will run for 100 seconds with as much iteration as possible.
+Runtime controller is used to limiting the time of execution of its child elements.
+For example, if we have specified the value of ‘Runtime’ as 100 seconds then the elements inside the Runtime controller will run for 100 seconds with as much iteration as possible.

 This controller is used to pick one element for processing out of its multiple child elements.
-The element are picked not in sequential order or random order instead it is based on a switch value defined in its control panel.
-The switch value can be an variable with value evaluated to its index(position) of the element or name of the element.
-For example, if in first iteration the switch value is evaluated to '3' then the fourth element is picked for processing(index value starts from 0).
-Similarly, if switch value is evaluated to an element's name then that element is picked for processing.
+The element is picked not in sequential order or random order instead it is based on a switch value defined in its control panel.
+The switch value can be a variable with value evaluated to its index(position) of the element or name of the element.
+For example, if in the first iteration the switch value is evaluated to ‘3’ then the fourth element is picked for processing(index value starts from 0).
+Similarly, if the switch value is evaluated to an element’s name then that element is picked for processing.

 The Transaction Controller is one of the widely used controller in JMeter scripts.
 It is used to group multiple sampler requests into one.
 The response time and other performance metrics of the test result are evaluated for the whole transaction.
-For example - while checking performance of home page of an application, we can notice that launching the home page generates numerous requests at the backend.
-Hence, this requires grouping all these request into one transaction, for this we have transaction controller in JMeter.
+For example – while checking the performance of home page of an application, we can notice that launching the home page generates numerous requests at the backend.
+Hence, this requires grouping all these request into one transaction, for this, we have a transaction controller in JMeter.
 Once we run the script, we can find the overall response time of the whole transaction.